fingersteps/woozle/README.md

 ```

 ###Step 5: Configure the Web Server
-To access all web services of woozle and your application add the following configuration code to your 'Web.config':
+To access all web services of Woozle and your application, please add the following configuration code to your `Web.config`:

 ```xml
   <system.web>